iu-data-science-python-i590-Group1/final-project-team-python-byte/README.md

 2. Added Folder structure with Code and Data
 3. Added 'BreastCancerWisconsin.csv' file in data folder
 4. Added main file 'FinalAssignment-Phase1.ipynb' in code folder
-5. Implemented solution for phase 1 assignment as per instruction added markup
+5. Implemented solution for phase 1 assignment as per instruction and added markup ~ Data cleaning - report Number of NaN, replace ?, impute NaN by the column mean ~ Data Stats
+    ~ Plotting Scatterplot and Bar Plot must have titles,y axis and x axis names, non-default colors.
+9 histograms (subfigures) do not         have to have titles
+    ~ Import libraries, Proper data import
+    ~ Github set up with one folder for code and one folder for dataset ~ Readme file with contributions
  6. Merged my branch 'final-project-phase-1-sacshar' to master and verify that code is running successffully

 Name 2: Leonardo
 1. Reviewed the code and completed each step of phase I assignment.